Florida Prescription Drug Criminal Charges

 Criminal charges for prescription drugs are serious and can have a life-altering impact.
 If you have been charged with a crime for possession, abuse or sale of prescription drugs, you should speak with a criminal defense attorney immediately.
 Together, you and your attorney will look at the facts of your case and create a strong defense to your prescription drug charges.
 In some cases, you may be eligible for participation in a diversion program, which can lead to your charges being dismissed upon completion.

-Salnick & Fuchs has been representing individuals charged with drug crimes throughout Florida for more than two decades.
+Salnick & Fuchs, P.A. has been representing individuals charged with drug crimes throughout Florida for more than two decades.
 If you have questions about your criminal charges, contact us today to speak with a West Palm Beach criminal defense attorney today about your case.